Is CLIP ideal? No. Can we fix it? Yes!: The Ideal CLIP

 \begin{definition} \textbf{(Attribute Representation Set $\mathbb{A}$).} In the real world, there exist $\gg N $ attribute concepts.
 An attribute is not itself an object, but rather a property of the object, like color, size, and material.
 Then let $\mathbb{A}$ be a subset of this large attribute set, where every $a$ in $\mathbb{A}$ is a discrete and visually distinct attribute, and can be applied to every instance of $x$ in $\mathbb{V}$.
 For every $a \in \mathbb{A}$, $a$ has one equivalent item in $\mathbb{T}$, such that there exists some injective function $f_{A,T} $: $ \mathbb{A} \rightarrow \mathbb{T}$.

 Let $\textbf{i}(x_a) $ denote an image embedding where concept $x$ has attribute $a$.
 For any given object, some attributes are highly characteristic (\emph{e.g.,}``red" is a defining feature for an ``apple"), some are relatively neutral (\emph{e.g.,} ``red" for a ``car" may not be as informative), and some are unlikely to be associated with that object (\emph{e.g.,} ``red" for a ``raccoon").
-The representative image embedding $\textbf{i}(x)$ $\forall x \in \mathbb{V}$ implicitly portray the attributes that are most likely or typical for that concept.
-Attributes are shown in blue in Fig.~\ref{fig:defn_explain}. \end{definition}
+The representative embedding $\textbf{i}(x)$ $\forall x \in \mathbb{V}$ implicitly portrays attributes that are most likely or typical for that concept.